 Maintain your autonomy.

-Likewise, if you have a tom cat (or a tomelina cat) in your life and you are trying to tame them so they’ll sit on your lap by the fireplace every evening, you may be a on fool’s errand.
+Likewise, if you have a tom cat (or a tomelina cat) in your life and you’re trying to tame them into sitting on your lap by the fireplace every evening, you may be a on fool’s errand.
 It’s far better to be patient and give them their space.
 Instead of demands, tempt them by leaving out treats, and slowly gain their trust over time.

 While they can be quite independent, cats are very clear about loving their people and having a desire for companionship.
 And while they can be demanding, I think we can all agree – the demands of a cat are easily met.

 You may have seen this video circulate on social media.
-I thought I would share it here because it’s such a clear testament to the bravery and devotion that cats have for their loved ones.
+I thought I would share it here because it’s such a clear testament to the bravery and devotion that a cat has for their loved ones.

 Comfort and Serenity

 Journalist Jane Pauley said, “You cannot look at a sleeping cat and feel tense.”
 Indeed, doctors say that the purr of a cat helps to bring your heart rate down.
-When cats’ needs are met and they are well-loved, the comfort and serenity they give back is nothing short of divine.
+When a cat’s is well-loved and their needs are met, they will offer comfort and serenity that is nothing short of divine.

-Cats bring a tranquility to the spaces they occupy.
-Some psychics say they absorb negative energy and turn it into positive energy the way tress absorb CO2 and convert it to oxygen.
+Cats bring tranquility to the spaces they occupy.
+Some psychics say they absorb negative energy and turn it into positive energy the way a tree absorbs CO2 and converts it into oxygen.

 Healers of old most likely had a lot of animals around them with whom they shared a spiritual connection.
-The animals recognized them as old souls who understand that everything is connected.
+The animals recognized them as old souls who understood that everything is connected.